Traditional SEO: The Foundation of Digital Visibility

 - Brand mention monitoring

-How Genmark Enhances Your SEO
+How Genmark AI Enhances Your SEO

 Our platform bridges traditional SEO with AI optimization:

-Genmark GEO Platform
+Genmark AI GEO Platform

 - Unified optimization: SEO + GEO in one workflow